tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - Market-Impact Costs

 - ETFs
-  - Advantages – Can be traded throughout the day, do not generate capital gains taxes
+  - Advantages – Can be traded throughout the day, does not generate capital gains taxes
   - Disadvantages – Incur commissions and spreads

 - Stocks outperform almost all other assets in the long run because you are buying a piece of our almost constantly growing economy
   - But then investors make the mistake of thinking the most profitable stocks to own must be those of the most rapidly growing companies (Growth Stocks)

 # International

 - International equity provides currency diversification